damianmikolajczak/damianmikolajczak/README.md

 <img src="readme.png" ></br>
 # Hello world, I'm Damian! 👋
-I am a Computer Science 🖥 & Electrical Engineering ⚡️ student who spend some years in the automotive industry but then decided to do what he really like and be a software developer.
+I am a graduated M.Sc in Electrical Engineering ⚡️& a Computer Science 🖥 student who spend some years in the automotive industry but then decided to do what he really like and be a software developer.
 Beside my studies I'm also:
 - learning programing in Swift  ⌨️
 - developing solutions for codementor mobile apps projects 👨‍💻
 - writing some AI scripts for use in for example motor speed regulation systems 🧠